emmanuelepp/CouponAPI-MinimalAPI/README.md

 How to run

-1 - Configure your appsettings.json with your server credentials.
+> Configure your appsettings.json with your server credentials.  <br>

-Example: <br>
+Example:
 Server=YOUR_SERVER; Database=YOUR_DATABASE;TrustServerCertificate=true;Trusted_Connection=True; MultipleActiveResultSets=True;

-2 - PM Console: <br>
+>PM Console: <br>

 add-migration AddCoupon <br>
 update-database

-3 - Run the project and test the API
+> Run the project and test the API